 Assign Dual Control

 Assign one user with the authority to create a transaction.
 Choose a different user to submit and approve the transaction.

 Institute the practice of changing passwords every 30 to 90 days.
 These passwords should be a minimum length of 6 characters with a combination of both letters and numbers.

 Never Share Passwords

 Notify employees that passwords should never be shared under any circumstances.
 Alert employees that anything that happens under an employee’s login is automatically his or her responsibility.

 Some online applications require more than one layer of authentication before allowing the user access.
 For example, entering a username and password is one layer of authentication.
 A second layer would be the requirement that you register your computer during the initial log-in.
 If you sign-on from a different computer, you will be asked challenge questions before being allowed to continue.

 When an employee leaves and another is hired, be sure to terminate the departing employee’s access and assign a new user ID for the new employee.
 Always contact 1st Mariner Bank’s Treasury Management Department at TreasuryManagement@1stmarinerbank.com or phone 410-735-2003—which has the ability to block, delete and add users at your discretion—when an employee with 1st Online access leaves your employ.

 Here are a few additional security tips we recommend.

 Have questions or suspect fraudulent activity in your business account?
-Contact 1st Mariner Bank’s customer service team.
+Contact a 1st Mariner Bank representative.